 Any individual who makes a protected disclosure shall be protected from victimisation.
 However, as outlined at paragraph 3 above, there are certain conditions which apply before a disclosure is a protected disclosure and this Procedure does not exhaustively set out those conditions.
-Victimisation includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-All allegations of victimisation will be dealt with under College Disciplinary Procedure and if established, will be treated as gross misconduct.
+Victimisation includes dismissal, disciplinary action, threats or other unfavourable treatment where that action or treatment is because the individual has raised a concern.
+All allegations of victimisation will be dealt with under the College Disciplinary Procedure and if established, are likely to treated as gross misconduct.
 Anyone who has raised a protected disclosure must not suffer any detrimental treatment on the grounds that they have done so.
 Staff must not threaten or retaliate against anyone who has raised a concern in any way.
 Anyone involved in such conduct may be subject to disciplinary action.